Dennis Eckert: Standard Liège (loan)

 On 6 September 2024, Eckert joined fellow Belgian Pro League side Standard Liège on a season-long loan deal with an option to buy.
 He scored his first league goal for the club on 20 October 2024 against Charleroi.

 Standard Liège

 In March 2025 during the 2024–25 season, Standard Liège exercised the purchase option on Eckert, signing him to a contract with the club that begins in July 2025 and runs until 2028.
 The following 2025–26 season, Eckert scored a goal during their home opener on 2 August 2025 against Dender at the Stade Maurice Dufrasne in Liège.

 International career

 Youth

 Eckert has played for the Germany U19 national team.

-Outside football
+Senior

+In March 2026, Eckert received his first call up to the Iran national team for friendly matches against Nigeria and Costa Rica.
+However, he was unable to make a debut appearance in the March friendly matches due to administrative issues and the absence of FIFA approval.
+On 1 June 2026, Eckert was named in Iran's final squad for the 2026 FIFA World Cup, without having received his FIFA Change of Association approval.

 Personal life

-Eckert was born and raised in Bonn to a Galician mother and a German father of Iranian descent, along with his brother Joel who played college soccer for Cape Breton University.
+Dennis Yerai Eckert Ayensa was born and raised in Bonn to a Galician mother and a German father of Iranian descent, along with his brother Joel who played college soccer for Cape Breton University.
 Iranian actress Anahita Dargahi is his aunt.
 Eckert holds dual German and Spanish citizenship, and is fluent in German, English, and Spanish, while knowing minimal Persian.
+He received his Iranian citizenship by May 2026 and was given the name Dennis Dargahi.